areaofeffect/hello-world/README.md

 #### TLDR;

-Hello World is a class about learning to code and communicating with machines.
+Hello World - The Logic of Interaction, is a class about learning to code and communicating with machines.
 By the end of this class you should have the skills to speak the language of (almost) any machine using fundamentals from Python, JavaScript and C.

 We’ll dive into: